Police: 7 adults shot at child’s birthday party in Maryland

 Prince George’s County police Cpl.
 Nicholas Clayton tells The Associated Press that the shooting occurred Saturday night near the Camp Springs and Morningside areas.
 Police Chief Hank Stawinski said at a press conference that around 12 people were at a 2-year-old’s birthday party when an individual fired shots into the gathering.

-Stawinski says three of the seven people shot have “more serious” injuries but are stable and expected to survive.
+Police say three of the seven people shot are critically injured, but Stawinski said they’re expected to survive.
 All seven are between the ages of 18 and 20.

 The chief didn’t release information about the suspect, who is still at large.
 He says there may have been words exchanged before the shooting.